theNewFlesh/cookiecutter-datalus/{{cookiecutter.repo}}/README.md

     in your ~/.zshrc file:
     - `alias {{cc.repo}}="cd [parent dir]/{{cc.repo}}; bin/{{cc.repo}}"`
     - Replace `[parent dir]` with the parent directory of this repository
+3. Consider adding the following line to your ~/.zshrc if you are using a M1 Mac:
+    - `export DOCKER_DEFAULT_PLATFORM=linux/amd64`
-3. Running the `zsh-complete` command will enable tab completions of the cli commands, in the next shell session.
+4. Running the `zsh-complete` command will enable tab completions of the cli commands, in the next shell session.

    For example: